Jennifer Lawrence explains how she got revenge on ‘mean’ school bully

 Lawrence, who dropped out of school aged 14 to pursue an acting career, then added: “It’s fine, I spat on them and threw them in the trash.”

-The actor also recently stepped in to clarify speculation surrounding her choice of footwear at Cannes.
+The actor recently stepped in to clarify speculation surrounding her choice of footwear at Cannes.

 No Hard Feelings follows a woman who accepts a Craigslist posting, in which parents of a 19-year-old with no interest in having sex want somebody to date their son in exchange for a new car.